 What happens if there is a change of plans for my student?

-  After school change of plans must be called into the office before the end of the students' lunch time.
+After school change of plans must be called into the office before 12 noon.
 Change of plans should be due to an emergency only.
 Please DO NOT email teachers change of plan notices.
 They are busy teaching and are not always able to check email.

 What is the procedure for picking my child up early from school?

 If you are checking out a student before the end of the school day, you must go to the front office to sign them out.
 The office staff will call your child from their classroom to meet you in the office.